buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_FanCentrifugal.md

 # Pset_FanCentrifugal

-Centrifugal fan occurrence attributes attached to an instance of IfcFan.
+Centrifugal fan occurrence attributes attached to an instance of IfcFan.<!-- end of definition -->